Rasmus Nordbø

 Rasmus Mathias Nordbø (5 February 1915 – 23 February 1983) was a Norwegian administrator and government minister.
 He served as state secretary to the Minister of Agriculture in the second cabinet of Einar Gerhardsen (1948-1951), and later himself as Minister of Agriculture in the cabinet of Oscar Torp (1951-1955).

 Later Nordbø was County Minister of Agriculture for Sogn og Fjordane from 1955 to 1964, when he was given the same post for the county of Vestfold.
-He also served as a member of the municipal council of Førde.
+He also served as a member of the municipal council of Førde Municipality.